Operator873/unifi2ipam/README.md

 Running the script without any options will attempt to sync changes to DHCP networks based on the mac address of the clients reported by UniFi.
 Using the `--nuke-and-pave` option will delete **ALL ADDRESSES** from **ALL SUBNETS** and then rebuild your IPAM with all the actively connected clients. ***Use with caution!!***
 ```
 $ ./unifi2ipam.py --help
-usage: unifi2ipam.py [-h] [--nuke-and-pave] [--limit LIMIT]
+usage: unifi2ipam.py [-h] [--nuke-and-pave] [--limit LIMIT] [--site-id SITE_ID] [--dryrun] [--version]

 Sync UniFi clients to phpIPAM.

-optional arguments:
+options:
   -h, --help         show this help message and exit
   --nuke-and-pave    Delete all addresses in IPAM before paving with UniFi clients.
   --limit LIMIT      Limit the number of clients to process (default: 1000).
+  --site-id SITE_ID  Specify a site ID to use for the UniFi API.
+If not provided, the script will prompt for site selection.
+  --dryrun           Perform a dry run without making any changes to phpIPAM.
+Useful for testing purposes.
+  --version          Show the version of the script.
   ```

   ## Configuration